What to do

 Schools must apply for approval to reopen.
 Schools must meet safety standards by the health officer before they can reopen as safely as possible.
-Check the school reopening dashboard to see where schools are in the process and the current COVID-19 cases in schools.

 As schools reopen, distance learning is available.
 Talk to your school about their plan for distance learning.